 Mary Jo Vaughn Rauscher Chair in Financial Investments

-William Maxwell is a Professor of Finance at the Cox School of Business.
-He holds the Mary Jo Vaughn Rauscher Chair in Financial Investments and is the sirector of the Don Jackson Center for Financial Studies and the EnCap Investments & LCM Group Alternative Asset Management Center.
+William Maxwell is a professor of finance at the Cox School of Business.
+He holds the Mary Jo Vaughn Rauscher chair in financial investments and is the sirector of the Don Jackson Center for Financial Studies and the EnCap Investments & LCM Group Alternative Asset Management Center.
 He has taught at the University of Arizona, Texas Tech, Georgetown and George Washington University.
-His undergraduate degree is from Indiana University and he received his MBA at the University of Colorado in 1988.
+He received his PhD from the George Washington University in 1998.
+He received his MBA at the University of Colorado in 1988 and his undergraduate degree is from Indiana University.
 Before studying for the PhD, he worked for five years specializing in mergers & acquisitions and corporate valuations.
-He received his PhD from the George Washington University in 1998.

 Dr. Maxwell's research has focused on both corporate finance and investment topics, and his work has been published the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Journal of Economic Perspectives and Journal of Accounting Research.
 He has published two books, Leveraged Financial Markets: Leveraged Loans, High Yield Bonds & Credit Default Swaps, McGraw-Hill, 2011, and High Yield Bonds: Market Structure, Portfolio Management, and Credit Risk Modeling, 1999.
 His work has been noted in the numerous outlets including the Wall Street Journal, Financial Times, Forbes, USA Today, Smart Money, and Bloomberg News.